 Removing One-Day Charges

-To remove a one-day charge caused by terminating a subscription line, you can create terminate change orders at the beginning of the day.
-Termination change orders can take effect at the start of day or end of day.
+To remove a one-day charge caused by terminating a subscription line, create terminate change orders at the start of the day.
+Termination change orders can take effect either at the start of or end of the day.
 Termination change orders can cancel Activation change orders.

-To remove one-day charges for a single suspended day caused when you reactivate a subscription line, you can create a reactivation change orders on the item’s suspension date.
-To reactivate all charges, you can create Reactivation change orders to take effect on the same day as Suspend change orders.
+To remove a one-day charge for a single suspended day caused when you reactivate a subscription line, create a reactivation change order on the item’s suspension date.
+To reactivate all charges, create a Reactivation change order to take effect on the same day as the Suspend change order.

 For fundamental information about change orders, see SuiteBilling Change Orders.